What is the power of persuasion?

 Be a benchmark in your market.
 Afterward, you’ll find it much easier to convince someone to purchase your products, since people will trust what you say.

-Several people think that this tip is valid only for those who sell products or services in physical stores.
+Several people think that this tip is valid only for those who sell products or services in brick and mortar stores.

 But did you know that even if you work online it is important to pay attention to your body language?